The 8 Best Skateboarding Games of All Time

 1. Tony Hawk’s Pro Skater 3 (2001)

-What makes it so great?
-It took the classic formula set out by Pro Skater and Pro Skater 2, and built upon it.
+It took the classic formula set out by Tony Hawk’s Pro Skater and Pro Skater 2, and built upon it.
 There weren’t any big changes from the previous titles, other than the addition of the revert, which let players string even more tricks together.
 But delightful new levels like the Foundry, Skater Island, and the Cruise Ship made their first appearance.
 And a host of new secret characters showed up, including Darth Maul, Doom Guy, and the Demoness.

 The game’s signature arcade-like feeling is perfectly on point in this game.
 It’s no big deal to throw a 900-degree spin or grind for miles at a time with a few button presses.
 Pick a level, choose a skater, and get ready to shred.
 Ridiculous tricks like the Human Dart grind, the Pizza Guy, and the Sith Saber Spin cement the fantastic, absurd tone of the game.
 It’s an absolute blast.

-Your best bet for playing THPS 3 — if you don’t have a PS2 sitting around — is to grab an ISO and emulate it on your computer.
+If you don’t have a PlayStation 2 lying around, your best bet for playing THPS 3 is to use a PlayStation 2 emulator on your PC .
 Tony Hawk’s Pro Skater HD and the Revert Pack give you some of what made the game great on PS3 or Xbox 360, but it’s not the full game experience.

 2. Skate (2007)

 While the control system can be challenging to learn, it has a unique appeal.
-Unlike the arcade feel of THPS, Skate tries to give you a more authentic experience.
+Unlike the arcade feel of THPS, Skate gives you a more authentic experience.
 Landing a nollie heelflip is more difficult than just pressing a few buttons.
-If you’re used to the Pro Skater method of control, making the transition brings a bit of a shock.
+If you’re used to the Tony Hawk’s Pro Skater method of control, making the transition brings a bit of a shock.
 But it’s worth it when you pull off satisfying tricks.

 Like Pro Skater 3, if you want to play Skate, you’re going to need to either dig up an older system or emulate it, which is more difficult for PS3 and Xbox 360 games.
-But it can be done.
-Alternatively, if you’ve got an Xbox One, you can check out Skate 3 via backwards compatibility.
+The difficulty is emulating the specific hardware for each device and creating a stable environment for the game to run.

 3. Tony Hawk’s Underground (2003)